h0dgep0dge/ITSP7/Docs/Usage.md

 ## Using IPerf for testing in direct mode

+IPerf is recommended for tests where the client is required to be directly attached to the router, on the same LAN.
+For simulating clients behind a router, use TRex for indirect testing.

 The iperf_lib.py file has 2 functions, `run_test()` for running a one-off test, and `run_ndr()` for running a "non drop rate" test.

 ~~~